 Tarla Mediterranean Grill (1480 First Street, 707-255-5599) – Every Day, from 3:00 p.m. to 5:30 p.m., selected cocktails and wines by the glass are $5, selected bottles of wine are $16, and all beers on tap are only $3.
 There is an extensive list of mezes to select from for only $5, including Turkish Meatballs, Warm Hummus with Pita, Greek Saganaki, Oven Roasted Beet Salad, Barley Pomegranate Salad, and Greek Fries with Spicy Mayo.

-These are some of our favorite locations right now for Happy Hour Specials in the City of Napa.
+These are some of our favorite locations right now for Happy Hour in Napa.
 Of course, there are several Happy Hour venues farther north in Napa Valley (Farmstead, La Condesa, etc.).
-We’ll write another article with recommendations for Happy Hours Upvalley soon.
+We’ll write another article with recommendation ins for Happy Hours Upvalley soon.